Diana L. Eck: Interest in other religions

 Since 1991, Diana Eck has also turned her attention to the United States and has been heading a research team at Harvard University to explore the new religious diversity of the United States and its meaning for the American pluralist experiment.
 The Pluralism Project has developed an affiliation with many other colleges and universities across the country and around the world.
-In 1994, Diana Eck and the Pluralism Project published "World Religions in Boston, A Guide to Communities and Resources" which introduces the many religious traditions and communities in Boston, Massachusetts - from Native Americans, Christians, Jews, Muslims, Buddhists, Hindus, Sikhs, Jains, to Zoroastrians.
-In 1997, Diana Eck and the Pluralism Project published an educational multimedia CD Rom, On Common Ground: World Religions in America (Columbia University Press).
-This CD Rom received awards from Media & Methods, EdPress, and Educom.
+In 1994, Diana Eck and the Pluralism Project published "World Religions in Boston, A Guide to Communities and Resources" which introduces the many religious traditions and communities in Boston, Massachusetts: from Native Americans, Christians, Jews, Muslims, Buddhists, Hindus, Sikhs, and Jains, to Zoroastrians.
+In 1997, Diana Eck and the Pluralism Project published an educational multimedia CD-ROM, On Common Ground: World Religions in America (Columbia University Press).
+This CD-ROM received awards from Media & Methods, EdPress, and Educom.
+These resources are online at www.pluralism.org.

-In 2001, her book A New Religious America: How a “Christian Country” Has Become the World’s Most Religiously Diverse Nation was published.
+In 2001, her book A New Religious America: How a "Christian Country" Has Become the World’s Most Religiously Diverse Nation was published.
 It deals with religious diversity in the United States since 1965.
+In 2009, she delivered the Gifford Lectures on The Age of Pluralism at the University of Edinburgh.

+Personal life

 Eck is married to the Reverend Dorothy Austin.
-The two joined in matrimony on July 4, 2004, after 28 years together.
+The two were married on July 4, 2004, after 28 years of partnership.
+In 1998, Eck and Austin became the first same-sex couple to be masters (later faculty deans) of Lowell House, one of the twelve undergraduate residences at Harvard.